rekhaDevs/samagragovernance.in/src/pages/team/index.md

       the power of technology brought him to Samagra.

-      Currently, he is part of the Young Warrior team.
+      Currently, he is part of the Mission Prerna team.
     image: /img/edited-raghav.jpg
     linkedInProfile: 'https://www.linkedin.com/in/raghav-katyal-2a3250120/'
     name: Raghav Katyal
-    project: ' Young Warrior'
+    project: Mission Prerna
   - bio: >-
       Raju worked with Punj Lloyd as a administrative assistant in Libya, and with Walt Disney as a Office Coordinator.
 He manages the daily